gogamid/TCPIP/Klausur/README.md

 ![subs](subscribersAreSet.png)

-Now Publisher can send messages to Broker.
+Now `Publisher` can send messages to `Broker`.
 Let's say we want to turn on lamp1

 Run this in another terminal